yanivyacoby/harvard-cs290-2021-2022/how-to-read-a-research-paper.md

   * Comparison
   * Retrospective or experience paper
 * If theory paper:
-  * New mathematical models + new questions about these models (focus on formal definitions)
+  * Proposes a new model or type of problem for study (focus on formal definitions)
-  * Resolving / making progress on known open problems (focus on formal definitions)
+  * Solves a known open problems (focus on formal definitions)
+  * Clarifies or simplifies our understanding of a known result or phenomenon
   * New techniques for proofs

 ### Motivation and Potential Impact